 Wonder Women Quality

 Elisabeth Swan: Another thing you can take a look at is our latest Wonder Woman of Quality.
 These are women on the frontlines and on in leadership positions that are kicking quality butt.
 And Cecilia is an assistant professor up Clarkson University and she has been certifying Green Belts by having them do projects at a local hospital which is incredibly impressive.
-It’s hard to get hospitals change their own processes with their own people and she has got her Green Belts in there making a difference which is a wonderful addition to the community.
+It’s hard to get hospitals to change their own processes with their own people and she has got her Green Belts in there making a difference, which is a wonderful addition to the community.

 Let’s bring this back to our questions.
 So questions for Tracy.
 Let’s see.
 This one says, “I have a PhD in Biochemistry and I would like to take Six Sigma but I do not know which one I should take, Green or Yellow, Tracy?”
 This is from Sanaz.

 Tracy O’Rourke: Gosh!
 If you’re really looking at our program, if you really have an interest and you really want to go for Green Belt, I’d say go right to Green Belt.
 There isn’t a prerequisite to go to the Green Belt course.
 If you know what you want to cover Green Belt, I would say go for it.
 Go right into it.
 Black Belt however does have a prerequisite and you have to go through Green Belt first.

 Elisabeth Swan: Next question and since this one kind of follows right on.
 This is from Daphne and she is saying, “Once I have my Green Belt, do I have to involve my company to earn my Black Belt?”